CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/Reserved-VLAN-Range-and-Limitations.md

 ## Reserved Layer 3 VNI VLANs

-In addition to the internal reserved VLAN range, there is a reserved range of VLANs allocated for layer 3 VNIs (L3VNIs) in EVPN symmetric routing deployments when you use NVUE to configure L3VNIs in MLAG environments.
+In addition to the internal reserved VLAN range, Cumulus Linux allocates a reserved range of VLANs for layer 3 VNIs in EVPN symmetric routing deployments when you use NVUE to configure layer 3 VNIs in MLAG environments.
 The default range is 4000-4064.
 You can display the range with the `nv show system global reserved vlan l3-vni-vlan` command:

 ```
 cumulus@switch:~$ nv show system global reserved vlan l3-vni-vlan